exercism/v2-configlet/README.md

 1. The JSON files, `config.json` and `maintainers.json` will be indented by 2 spaces.
 1. In the `config.json` file:
     * Exercises will have their list of topics sorted alphabetically.
-    * Topics names will be normalised to be lowercase and contain hyphens in place of spaces.
+    * Topics names will be normalised to be lowercase and contain underscores in place of spaces.

 ### Usage